 The Inverter List is the default display shown when first logging into an XGI network cluster.
 The Inverter List shows a register of all the inverters connected together via Ethernet with one common Gateway Inverter.
 These inverters are said to comprise a Cluster.
-To access the Inverter List, connect to any inverter within the Cluster using Ethernet or WiFi, open a browser and navigate to xgi.solar.
+To access the Inverter List, connect to any inverter within the Cluster using Ethernet or WiFi, open a browser and navigate to xqi.solar.

-The Inverter List displays the names, serial numbers, Cluster IP addresses, and status of the all inverters registered to the Cluster, or currently connected to the Cluster, see Error!
-Reference source not found..
+The Inverter List displays the names, serial numbers, Cluster IP addresses, and status of the all inverters registered to the Cluster, or currently connected to the Cluster, see Figure 6-1.
 To navigate to a particular inverter, select the name of the inverter by clicking it.

-The gateway symbol denotes which inverters is configured as the gateway.
+The gateway symbol denotes which inverter is configured as the gateway.